NVIDIA/aistore/docs/cli/object.md

 $ ais get --help

 NAME:
-   ais get - (alias for "object get") get an object, a shard, an archived file, or a range of bytes from all of the above;
+   ais get - (alias for "object get") Get an object, a shard, an archived file, or a range of bytes from all of the above;
               write the content locally with destination options including: filename, directory, STDOUT ('-'), or '/dev/null' (discard);
               assorted options further include:
               - '--prefix' to get multiple objects in one shot (empty prefix for the entire bucket);